3.2 Your AIPS message file

 to delete messages and to compress the message file.

 CLRMSG supports adverbs like those of PRTMSG, except that the deletion is of messages older than PRTIME and the printing is of messages younger than PRTIME seconds ago.
-Old messages are automatically deleted from your message file when you EXIT from AIPS.
+Old messages are automatically deleted from your message file when you EXIT (or KLEENEX)from AIPS.
 (The time limit for “old” messages is set by your local AIPS Manager.
-Usually, it is about 3 days.)
+Usually, it is about 5 days.)